jcr179/Godot-4.1-Sonic-Physics/README.md

 I tweaked a few things to make this import smoothly into Godot 4.1.1
 * removed velocity variable declaration in player_physics.gd
-* fixed size of block collision
+* fixed size of block collision and player collision
 * changed MaskSetter.gd collision mask getting/setting to use the new _value functions instead of _bit
 * converted everything else including project.godot file to be "best-effort" compatible with Godot 4 from Godot 3 via Godot's built-in conversion process on project import